3DCoded/Happy-Hare/Configuring-mmu_parameters.cfg.md

 `filament_recovery_on_pause` tells Happy Hare to try and figure out where the filament is when a pause occurs.
 1 = Run a quick check to determine current filament position on pause/error, 0 = disable.

 `retry_tool_change_on_error` tells Happy Hare to automatically retry a failed tool change if enabled (1).
 If enabled Happy Hare will perform the equivalent of `MMU_RECOVER` + `Tx` (where x is the tool number) commands which usually is all that is necessary to recover.
 Enabling this can mask problems with your MMU that might need sorted out before enabling.

+`bypass_autoload` only applied if you have an extruder (entry) sensor installed, this allow the autoload feature to be explicitly enabled/disabled.
+This works only on the bypass "gate" and will automatically load the extruder when a filament is offered up to the extruder (similar to the way Prusa printers work).

 `print_start_detection` allows Happy Hare to automatically detect start and end of print and call `_MMU_START_PRINT` and `_MMU_END_PRINT`.
 Disable (0) if you want to include in your own macros.